-Currently three private land-based hatcheries are licenced to produce finfish species in Cyprus, one to produce shimps and nine offshore fish farm units to fatten/culture Mediterranean species in Cyprus coastal waters with a licenced production ranging from 300-1700 tonnes/year.
+Currently three private land-based hatcheries are licenced to produce finfish species in Cyprus, one shimp production unit, seven small land-based units culturing freshwater species (mainly trout), and nine offshore fish farm units to fatten/culture Mediterranean species in Cyprus coastal waters with a licenced production ranging from 300-1700 tonnes/year.
 From the offshore fish farm units there are eight active units and from these, five operate near Vasiliko bay (south Cyprus) (Seawave Fisheries Ltd, Blue Island PLC, Telia Vasiliko Ltd and Telia Tuna, and EMAT Ltd), Telia Aqua Marine Public Ltd operates near Liopetri (southeast) and Kimagro Ltd operates two units outside Limassol harbour.

 The most important species of marine fish cultivated in Cyprus are gilt-head seabream (Sparus aurata) and European seabass (Dicentrarchus labrax) using circular floating cages (diameters ~20 m) at depths of 20-70 m and distance 1-3 km from the shore.
-To a lesser extent meagre (Argyrosomus regius), rabbit fish (Siganus rivulatus), pandora (Pagellis erythrinus) and the breams (Pagrus pagrus and Pagrus major).
-Based on estimations made by the Department of Fisheries and Marine Research (DFRM), the total annual production for 2015 amounted to 5,415 tonnes of which 3,656 tonnes were seabream and 1,726 tonnes were seabass, at the total value estimated at 32.3 million euros.
+To a lesser extent meagre (Argyrosomus regius), rabbit fish (Siganus rivulatus), red pandora (Pagellus erythrinus) and the breams (Pagrus pagrus and Pagrus major).
+In 2016 the total aquaculture licensed production was 8,877 tonnes.
+Based on estimations made by the Department of Fisheries and Marine Research (DFRM), the total annual production for 2016 amounted to 6,647 tonnes of which 5,136 tonnes were seabream and 1,442 tonnes were seabass, at the total value estimated at 36.1 million euros.

 Cyprus ranks as the fifth seabream and seabass producer country in the Mediterranean.
 The aquaculture sector is financially supported by the ‘National Strategic Plan for Fisheries’ (2004-2020).
 The long-term goal of the authorities is 10,000 tonnes which shouldn’t be long from now considering current expansion rates.